Sujalsm523/Horse-race/README.md

+# Horse Racing Game

 ## About The Project

-This project is designed to emulate the experience of horse racing.
-It is a simple yet captivating game where players can bet on the horses and watch the race.
-Each horse has unique attributes that affect its performance in the race, making the game unpredictable and exciting.
-The game is designed to be intuitive and user-friendly, making it accessible to players of all ages and experience levels.
+This project is a fun and engaging horse racing game designed to simulate the thrill of the track.
+Players can bet on their favorite horse and watch the race unfold in real-time.
+Each horse has a randomized speed, making every race an unpredictable and exciting experience.
+The game is built with a user-friendly interface, making it accessible and enjoyable for everyone.

+## How to Play

+1.  **Place Your Bet:**
+    * Enter the amount you want to bet.
+    * Select the horse you want to bet on from the dropdown menu (White, Blue, Green, or Brown).
+    * Choose the number of laps for the race.
+2.  **Start the Race:**
+    * Click the "Start Race" button to begin.
+3.  **Watch the Race:**
+    * The horses will race around the track.
+Their movements are animated, and their speeds are randomized for each race.
+4.  **See the Results:**
+    * The results table will update as the horses finish the race.
+    * If your chosen horse wins, your funds will increase.
+If your horse doesn't win, your funds will decrease.
+5.  **Play Again:**
+    * Once all the horses have finished, the "Start Race" button will be enabled, and you can play again!

+## Features

+-   **Interactive Betting System:** Bet on your favorite horse and see if you can win big!
+-   **Dynamic and Unpredictable Races:** Each horse's speed is randomized for every race, ensuring a different outcome each time.
+-   **Animated Gameplay:** The horses are animated to run around the track, providing a visually engaging experience.
+-   **Score Tracking:** Keep track of your funds as you win or lose bets.
+-   **Customizable Races:** Choose the number of laps for each race to make it longer or shorter.

 ## Technical Stack

-The game is built using the following technologies:
+The game is built using the following web technologies:

-- HTML: The structure of the web page.
-- CSS: Styling the web page.
-- JavaScript: The core functionality of the game.
-- GitHub Pages: Hosting the game online.

-## Features

-- Horse selection: Choose the horse to bet on based on its unique attributes.
-- Betting System: Bet an amount of your choosing on your favorite horse.
-- Dynamic race: Each race is dynamic and unpredictable, with different outcomes each time.
+-   **HTML:** Structures the game's layout and elements.
+-   **CSS:** Styles the game, including the horses, track, and user interface, and provides animations.
+-   **JavaScript:** Powers the core game logic, including the horse movement, betting system, and race outcomes.
-- Score tracking: Keep track of your wins and losses.
+-   **SweetAlert2:** Used for displaying attractive pop-up messages for wins and losses.